The maternity week

 4 pairs of socks

-After 8 days , we close the maternity week together with the maternity nurse.
-The care for your baby will then be transferred to the child health clinic (CJG).
-They monitor the growth and development of your child and give advice on nutrition and vaccinations.
-The GP remains available for medical questions about you and your baby.
+After 8 days, we will close the maternity week together with the maternity care team.
+The care for your baby will then be taken over by the child health clinic (CJG).
+They will monitor your child’s growth and development and provide advice on feeding and vaccinations.
+The general practitioner will remain available for medical questions about you and your baby.

 Important things after birth